JacobReid91/Uni-DUX-Y1-A3/README.md

 # Uni-DUX-Y1-A3

+13:08 11/06/25 - ran out of energy, motivation, and willpower to continue on this.

 11:35 11/06/25 - corrected minor typos, links now work properly, added title to checkout.html

 11:31 11/06/25 - added link to checkout.html, on the "BUY NOW" section on listing.html